jamesnoonan/token-distribution-typographic-attack-detection/README.md

 # Using Token Distributions to Detect Typographic Attacks on Large Language Models
-The code behind the paper *Using Token Distributions to Detect Typographic Attacks on Large Language Models*, which allows for the training prediction models to detect typographic attacks on Large Vision Language Models (LVLMs).
+The code behind the paper *Using Token Distributions to Detect Typographic Attacks on Large Language Models*, which allows for the training of prediction models to detect typographic attacks on Large Vision Language Models (LVLMs).

 ## Installation
 You must have LLaVA installed in a sibling directory named "LLaVA" to use this tool.